Table of Contents

 You’re probably going to file bankruptcy once in your life.
 It’s a big deal.
 Think of it like a surgery.
 You’d want a doctor who has done this thousands of times, but also is caring and understands what you’re going through.

 Expect the same from your Antelope Valley bankruptcy lawyer.
 Not only that your future bankruptcy attorney has over 5 reviews, most of them very good.
 More than that their attorney office is open every day.
 Not merely that their website feels conversational, like the AV bankruptcy attorney is talking to you, not at you.
 You always should expect that your future lawyer files bankruptcy cases.
 And also that the bankruptcy lawyer is compassionate and can help you through a difficult time making you feel cared for, not judged.

 An Antelope Valley Bankruptcy Attorney with you in Court

 What helps someone feel cared for is when their attorney is at bankruptcy court for them, with them.
 Every debtor to file bankruptcy has to attend a 341(a) Meeting of Creditors.
 This is where creditors can show up and question you under oath.
-A bankruptcy trustee will certainly ask questions, looking for assets that they can take and sell to give to your credit card debts.
+A bankruptcy trustee will certainly ask questions, looking for assets of you and your spouse that they can take and sell to give to your credit card debts.

 A bankruptcy lawyer has to have someone be there, but it doesn’t have to be your AV bankruptcy attorney.
 It can be any lawyer.
 They may not even know anything about you.
 They may not know anything about bankruptcy.
 They might not even be an Antelope Valley bankruptcy attorney. it can be a personal injury lawyer from Burbank.